 “Very inconsistent, We continued to stub our toe.
 We got out-physicaled up front and got pushed back.
 We were in our backfield for half of the day.
 We just weren’t good enough.”

 There was a bright spot.
 Zach Terrell came into the game in the second half because of a shoulder injury to Tyler Van Tubbergen.
 Terrell performed well passing for 184 yards.
 The true freshman has shown flashes of brilliance in limited time this season showing the ability to command the offense and move the ball.
 No word yet on whether or not Zach Terrell will get a start to see if he can change the Broncos fortunes.

-Topics: Western Michigan Broncos
+Tags: Western Michigan Broncos